EricM81/RhinoShare/README.md

 # finger size
 fingerSize = 7.0

-# default offsets to apply to counter act casting shrinkage
+# default offsets to counter act casting shrinkage
 # make sure you have the same number of fields and values
 offsetFields = ['Zero', 'Gypsum', 'Platinum'] offsetValues = [ 0.000,  0.125,    0.350]